-Only five of Annie Maria Boyce’s 10 children lived to adulthood, and ill-health forced her to spend summers in California, according to letters left behind by her son, Joseph Edward Thompson.
-Like many Western pioneers, Annie Maria Boyce lived a hard life, though she was steadfast in her faith and a great inspiration to her children. […]
+Only five of Annie Maria Boyce’s ten children lived to adulthood, and ill health forced her to spend summers in California.
+Like many Western pioneers, Annie Maria Boyce Thompson lived a hard life, though she was steadfast in her faith and greatly inspired her children.
+Born August 15, 1846, in Boone County, Missouri, Annie traveled with her mother and father, […]

 Archives for January 2010